-- Daniel Kun, Jr., Vice President, has failed to file one Form 4 following a grant of 200,000 shares of common stock. - Ildiko Rozsa, Chief Financial Officer, has failed to file one Form 4 following a grant of 120,000 shares of common stock. - Szilvia Toth, Chief Accounting Office, has failed to file one Form 4 following a grant of 120,000 shares of common stock. - Mihaly Zala, Chief Technology Officer, has failed to file one Form 4 following a grant of 120,000 shares of common stock. - Gene Guhne, Director of the Company, has failed to file one Form 4 following a grant of 100,000 shares of common stock.
+- Daniel Kun, Jr., Vice President, has failed to file one Form 4 following a grant of 200,000 shares of common stock. - Ildiko Rozsa, Chief Financial Officer, has failed to file one Form 4 following a grant of 120,000 shares of common stock.
+A Form 4 to compensate for this oversight was filed with the Commission on November 8th, 2010 - Szilvia Toth, Chief Accounting Office, has failed to file one Form 4 following a grant of 120,000 shares of common stock. - Mihaly Zala, Chief Technology Officer, has failed to file one Form 4 following a grant of 120,000 shares of common stock. - Gene Guhne, Director of the Company, has failed to file one Form 4 following a grant of 100,000 shares of common stock.